How do we know what the ancient Greeks said?

 Subscribe to Culture Cross

-Articles on the transmission of Ancient Greek texts from antiquity to today.
+The transmission of Ancient Greek texts from antiquity to today.

 People